Central Banks Are The Enemy To Your Wealth

 Inflation and an unstable currency cause most of the financial uncertainty, volatility, and risk I currently must plan for.

-In short, a stable currency and non-inflationary environment would change almost all financial planning.
+In short, a stable currency and non-inflationary environment would change almost all aspects of financial planning.

 It's that big of a deal.
 It's shockingly huge.